liyuhand/LearnGit/readme.txt

-Git is a virsion control system.
+Git is an distributed virsion control system.
 Git is ftee software.